identixone/ui-kit/README.md

 An Identixone UI design language and React implementation.

-> **Note**: UI kit is build on ES6 modules, so your app have to support this as well
+> **Note**: Identixone UI kit is build on ES6 modules, so your app have to support it as well

 ## 📦 Install